Top of main content

 You should check your credit card balance frequently.
 This can help you keep track of your outgoings and make informed purchase decisions.

-There are different ways to bank and ways to check your credit card due amount and available credit limit, including:
+There are different ways to check your credit card due amount and available credit limit, including:

 1. Online banking

-Log on to your bank's online banking portal using your credentials.
-Once you’re in, click on the credit card.
-Select 'Manage' to see the statement and find information such as the credit card balance, minimum payment, and due date.
+Log on to HSBC Personal Internet Banking using your credentials.
+Once you’re in, you can select your credit card to see the statement and find information such as the credit card balance, minimum payment, and due date.

 2. Mobile banking

-Another simple way to check credit card balances is through your bank's app.
-You can use the HSBC India Mobile Banking App for different transactions with just a few taps on your screen.
-Click on your credit card to see the transactions.
-Select 'View more' to see your credit card statement.
+Another simple way to check credit card balances is through the HSBC India Mobile Banking App, with just a few taps on your screen.
 It will show your current amount due, payment due date, available credit limit, minimum payment amount, and other useful information.

 3. Mobile SMS

 If you don’t use the above options, you can still get your credit card balance sent to your phone.
-Subscribe to transaction alerts and the bank will send a text message to the number you registered with, notifying you of your transactions and other important information.
+Subscribe to transaction alerts and a text message will be sent to your registered number notifying you of your transactions and other important information.

 Make sure to read all the messages you get from your bank.